MicrosoftDocs/fabric-docs/docs/data-science/fraud-detection.md

 The *Area Under the Curve Receiver Operating Characteristic (AUC-ROC)* measure is widely used to assess the performance of binary classifiers.
 AUC-ROC is a chart that visualizes the trade-off between the true positive rate (TPR) and the false positive rate (FPR).

 In some cases, it's more appropriate to evaluate your classifier based on the *Area Under the Precision-Recall Curve (AUPRC)* measure.
-AUPRC is a curve that combines two rates:
+AUPRC is a curve that combines these rates:

 * The precision, also called the positive predictive value (PPV)
 * The recall, also called TPR

+To evaluate performance by using the two measures:

 1. Define a function that returns the AUC-ROC and AUPRC measures: